 Agents were not allowed to call themselves G-men in public: “It’s not dignified, and the bureau insists on dignity.”
 Well, most of the time.
 Click here for a very popular image of J. Edgar Hoover hiding behind a Mickey Mouse mask on New Year’s Eve 1938.
 But between the wars, little boys asking for Christmas presents preferred to play G-men rather than soldiers.
 Children idolized FBI agents; replicas of their equipment made toymakers rich across the United States.
 Aspiring to be an FBI agent was a craze among boys and even some girls who joined a Junior G-man girls’ division.
 Favorite toys included windup cars with a man shooting sparks out the window; toy hand guns, machine guns, and ray guns, badges, and rings.

-These days Ninja warriors, Star Wars characters, superheroes such as Batman, Spiderman, Superman, and Wonder Woman have more appeal than cowboys, detectives like Dick Tracy, or G-men.
-Yet we still depend on more than 13,000 men and women who serve as special agents for the FBI, an agency that now has close to 35,000 people on its staff.
-Though most kids no longer revere them, and some in positions of authority malign their leaders, special agents are still heroes who will be working on this New Year’s Eve across the USA to make sure we all remain safe.
+Ninja warriors, Star Wars characters, Batman, Spiderman, Superman, Black Panther, Ms Marvel, Shrek, Moana, and Wonder Woman now have more appeal than cowboys, detectives like Dick Tracy, or G-men.
+Yet we still depend on thousands of men and women who serve as special agents for the FBI, an agency that now has over 36,000 people on its staff.
+Though most kids no longer revere them, and some in positions of authority malign their leaders, special agents are still heroes who work across the USA to make sure we all remain safe.

-And, for those so inclined, you, or a child you know, can still be an FBI agent next Halloween with a costume from Amazon.com.
+And, for those so inclined, you, or a child you know, can pretend to be an FBI agent with a costume from Amazon.com.